JaiprakashChoudhary/JaiprakashChoudhary/resume/README.md

 * Introduced culture of _internship_ resulting in 15 fresh graduates
 * Introduced _Tech Awards_ to celebrate quality code
 * Introduced measurable KPI / KRA for the team
+* Designed the process of development cycle from _initiation to delivery_

 #### Director of Engineering Aug,19-Aug,20
 * Improved efficiency of _work from home_ through agile practises